pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 *input expression* is a boolean expression in which each variable operand is a Signal K data value identified by its path.
-A well-formed expression will evaluate to either 0 (false) or 1 (true).

-*output target* is a Signal K path which will be updated with either the value of *input expression* or some specified constant values into which 0 or 1 will be mapped.
+*output target* is a Signal K path which will be dynamically updated with the value of either *input expression* (0 or 1) or some corresponding, user-defined, alternative values.

-There are some special treatments and convenience notations for path names in both input expressions and targets.
+There are some special treatments and convenience notations for path names in both *input expression*s and *output target*s.

-In general, an *output target* is updated using the Signal K 'put' function.
+In general, an *output target* is updated using Signal K's pre-emptable 'put' function.
-Arbitrary bespoke put handlers can be used to implement whatever action is required when a request is made to change the value of the target path.
+Arbitrary, bespoke, put handlers can be used to implement whatever action is required when a request is made to change the value of a target path.
 Exceptionally, targets in the Signal K 'notifications.\*' tree are updated directly using a Signal K delta.